petrickjerico/tp/docs/team/bowei-yu.md

      - Wrote the sections for the implementation of the 'Quiz' feature in the developer guide: [#130](https://github.com/AY2021S1-CS2103T-F12-2/tp/pull/130)
      - Added use cases, non-functional requirements to the developer guide: [#63](https://github.com/AY2021S1-CS2103T-F12-2/tp/pull/63)
      - Added product survey and test cases to developer guide: [#315](https://github.com/AY2021S1-CS2103T-F12-2/tp/pull/315)

+**Contributions to team-based tasks**:
+- Maintaining the issue tracker
+- Release management